mbonneau/study-category-theory/from functions to monads/readme.md

-#  From Functions to Monads in Scala
+#  From Functions to Monads

 ## Introduction
 "Monad" that's a word you hear quite often these days.
 There is a lot of unjustified Fear Uncertainty and Doubt whenever this word pops up.